mirah227/genlayer/README.md

 Sometimes, you need the world
 to remind you that you are small, and that small is not the same as insignificant.
+Somewhere, a bird rehearsed its morning song,repeating notes like it was afraid to forget,